michael-sumner/go-make-things/content/events/wpp.md

 ---
-title: "Start Here"
+title: Welcome, Web Platform Podcast listeners!
-date: 2018-01-11T16:03:33-05:00
+date: 2018-01-11T09:40:48-05:00
 draft: false
 ---

+Thanks for listening to me chat with Danny and Erik about vanilla JS, frameworks, and challenges building for the modern web.

-First time here?
-I've put together a *ton* of resources to help you dig deeper into vanilla JS.
+I've put together a *ton* of resources to help you dig deeper into the Lean Web.

+{{<cta for="events">}}

+{{<mailchimp intro="true">}}

 ## Articles